King's Worcester

 Discover the range of King’s Worcester scholarships and bursaries available to pupils joining the school.

-Our King’s Worcester scholarships reward academic, artistic, and sporting achievement, while King’s Worcester bursaries provide means-tested financial support to families.
+Our scholarships reward excellence across academic, creative and sporting disciplines, while our bursaries provide means-tested financial support to families who would benefit from assistance with school fees.

 Scholarships